12 MIN READ

 To achieve this level of flexibility, you need to have a very strong sense of who you are and what you want from your work.
 Not everyone is motivated by the same thing, and our ambitions vary greatly.
 Some people thrive on being creative and innovative whereas others prefer stability and continuity.
 Challenge and constant simulation may be important to one person, while creating a work/life balance is paramount to another.

-So, to effectively manage your career, you need to know more than what you enjoy doing: You need to understand WHY you like to do it.
+So, to effectively manage your career, you need to know more than what you enjoy doing: you need to understand why you like to do it.
 You need to figure out what the underlying characteristics of the work are that make the task enjoyable, interesting and stimulating to you.

 To help people answer this question, Edgar Schein, a specialist in organizational psychology and career dynamics, identified eight "career anchors."